by Karin Ash

 2. Teamwork skills

 The most effective leaders help others shine.
-Offer assistance to fellow interns, coworkers, and your boss.
+Offer assistance to your fellow interns, coworkers, and boss.
 Commend your coworkers for work well done.

 3. Commitment